ejohchisimdi-collab/LibraryManagementSystem/README.md

 Beginner console line app
 Sorts and organises books along with their authors, isbn and availability status.
 Made using intellij, jdbc and sql, and java 24.
 Run by opening it in a java ide.
+You'll also need to use the mySQL command line client to run the code on the SQL document.